 Construction is expected to begin in March 2020.
 Prior to the start of work, notice will be provided on roadside message boards placed along Pike Road.
 The project is expected to last for approximately seven months, barring unforeseen circumstances.

-Due to the narrow pavement width of Pike Road, construction will require temporary lane closures while work is being completed.
-Construction will be phased to limit vehicle impacts as much as practical, but delays should be expected and alternate routes may be necessary, on occasion.
-Upcoming lane closures will be posted on the project website as needed.
+Construction will be phased to limit vehicle impacts as much as practical, but delays should be expected.
+No full road closures are anticipated at this time.
+However, there will be regular closures of either the east or westbound lanes due to the narrow pavement width of Pike Road.
+During those times, only one lane of traffic in one direction will be allowed to pass.
+Detour signs will direct vehicles traveling in the opposite direction to alternate routes, as necessary.
+The public is encouraged to check the project website for updates on any anticipated closures and detours.

 Public Outreach & Communication Methods